Add metadata to docx, read atoms with GroupDocs Java

 Visit the GroupDocs website to request a temporary license for evaluation purposes.

-Q4: What are some use cases for setting document metadata?
+Q4: What are common use cases for setting document metadata?